nuhaaj/mlbb-monte-carlo-analysis-/README.md

-A Monte Carlo simulation project analysing how randomness affects match outcomes and win rates in Mobile Legends: Bang Bang (MLBB).
+a Monte Carlo simulation project analysing how randomness affects match outcomes and win rates in Mobile Legends: Bang Bang (MLBB).

-The purpose of this project is to simulate repeated match outcomes and examine how observed performance can vary even when the underlying probability of winning remains constant.
+the purpose of this project is to simulate repeated match outcomes and examine how observed performance can vary even when the underlying probability of winning remains constant.

-Methods:
+methods:

 - Monte Carlo simulation
-- Probability modelling
+- probability modelling
-- Win/loss streak analysis
+- win/loss streak analysis
-- Distribution analysis
+- distribution analysis
-- Data visualisation
+- data visualisation

-Questions:
+questions:

-- How much can observed win rate fluctuate due to randomness?
+- how much can observed win rate fluctuate due to randomness?
-- How frequently do long winning or losing streaks occur?
+- how frequently do long winning or losing streaks occur?
-- How does performance vary across thousands of simulated seasons?
+- how does performance vary across thousands of simulated seasons?